graphql-query-rewriter/core/README.md

 }
 ```

-You can also pass a `pathRegexes` array of regexes to `fragmentMatchCondition` if you'd like to restrict the specific to the object field within the fragment that you'd like to rewrite.
+You can also pass a `pathRegexes` array of regexes to `fragmentMatchCondition` if you'd like to restrict the path to the object field within the fragment that you'd like to rewrite.
 For example:

 ```js
 const rewriter = new ScalarFieldToObjectFieldRewriter({